 Campus, Bernex, Geneva, CH, 2020; 42,600 m², Competition; Architecture: Atelier Amont & Gaëtan Iannone; Collaborator(s): Marc Sanchez Alfonso; Structure: Mitsuhiro Kanada, ARUP, Tokyo; Traffic Planning: CSD Engineers, Lausanne; Landscape: Atelier Amont & Studio Aster, Basel

 Bernex, a village at the outer-edge of Geneva, requested a campus on a site bound by a highway access ramp which excluded the possibility of building near it, thereby limiting the usable area, and as well created significant noise pollution.
 On the other side of the ramp an urban agricultural park is currently being planned.
 We proposed to turn the disadvantage into a quality by placing a continuous cap over the ramp, and then constructing, out of timber, the main classroom building overhead.
-Columns and minimal cores on the ground floor allow porosity – connecting the campus with the adjacent, agricultural field.
-The campus in turn becomes a generous park in itself, with small pavilions containing facilities shared with the public – sports halls, a cafeteria, a library and a performing arts hall.
+Columns and minimal cores on the ground floor allow porosity – connecting the campus with the adjacent, agricultural fields.
+The campus in turn becomes a generous park in itself, with small pavilions containing facilities shared with the public – a sports halls, cafeteria, library and performing arts hall.
 A vision; a huge intervention – seemingly brutal, yet due to its existence, offers to society a serene, collective space.

 A publication on Kasuien, 1958–60, the annex to the Miyako Hotel in Kyoto, designed by Togo Murano, is in preparation ...

 Cabin, Am Trippelsberg, Itter, Düsseldorf, DE, 2020–ongoing; 10 m²; Architecture: Atelier Amont; Collaborator(s): Dawid Roszkowski; Client: Private